KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/GeneIntAnn.md

-# Class: Manual Annotation about Gene-Gene Interaction (GeneIntManualAnn)
+# Class: Gene-Gene Interaction Annotation (GeneIntAnn)

 _An association that represents a manual annotation based on gene-gene interaction._